CIS1900/2022-fall/10/README.md

 This type constraint is specified by the `requires ranges::range<Container>` line.
 If it is commented out, then you would get an error similar to the first longer one above.
 This line says that the requirement is something called `ranges::range`, applied to the type `Container`.
-This comes from the `ranges` namespace, which is part of the standard library.

 In place of `template <typename Container> requires ranges::range<Container>`, this could also be written as just `template <ranges::range Container>`, replacing `typename` with the constraint that should be applied to that argument.
 Another alternative is to use the `auto` syntax, and to write `void print(ranges::range auto c)`, which applies the constraint to the type of `c`.